Gross profit in pharmacies – How to calculate and improve your key figures in 2026

 2. Perform assortment analysis

-Not every product contributes equally to your revenue.
-Analyze which products, manufacturers, or product groups are above average in terms of profitability—and which contribute little to your gross profit.
-Set clear priorities when stocking your shelves.
+Not every product contributes equally to gross profit.
+Analyze which products, manufacturers, or product categories are more profitable than average—and which contribute very little to gross profit.
+Set clear priorities when stocking your inventory.

 3. Check inventory levels

-Optimize minimum stock levels, monitor expiration dates, and use stock alerts in inventory management.
+Optimize minimum stock levels, monitor expiration dates, and use inventory alerts in your inventory management system.

-Every write-off avoided has a direct impact on gross profit.
+Every instance of write-off avoided has a direct impact on gross profit.

 4. Targeted control of sales and promotions

-Actively sell off inventory before it expires, e.g., through price promotions or recommendations to customers.
+Actively sell off inventory before it expires, for example through price promotions or recommendations to customers.

 OTC products with higher margins can also help stabilize average gross profit.